Lead-Built/leadbuilt-api-docs/docs/oauth/ExternalAuthentication.md

 ## OAuth 2.0

 Adding OAuth v2 Authentication to Marketplace Apps This document outlines the process of configuring OAuth 2.0 authentication for external calls within Marketplace apps.
 Currently, only the "Authorization Code" grant type is supported.
-HighLevel manages token pairs and includes them in custom actions and triggers, enabling a wide range of integration possibilities.
+LeadBuilt manages token pairs and includes them in custom actions and triggers, enabling a wide range of integration possibilities.

 ### 1. Configuration